When the Holocaust is Just Beyond the Garden Wall | LatestLY

-"The Zone of Interest," about Auschwitz commander Rudolf Höss and starring Oscar nominee Sandra Hüller, takes the unspeakable to a whole new level.A distant, dull roar accompanies a family as they go to sleep.
+Starring Sandra Hüller, the Oscar-winning "The Zone of Interest," about Auschwitz commander Rudolf Höss, takes the unspeakable to a whole new level.A distant, dull roar accompanies a family as they go to sleep.
 It booms, hisses, fizzles and bangs: the sounds of a factory running day and night.
 Only this factory doesn't produce goods — it produces corpses.
 The family whose life these noises accompany is that of Rudolf Höss, the commandant of the Auschwitz concentration and extermination camp complex.

 The family's house is directly next to the walls of the camp.
 The idyllic garden is flanked by chimneys spewing thick smoke.
 Flames rise into the sky at night.
 As the children play in the garden, the sounds of barking dogs, shouting guards, the cries of tortured prisoners, gunshots come from beyond the walls.
 It's the summer of 1943.
 The crematoria of Auschwitz started operating a few weeks earlier and now run around the clock.